NoeliaCI/Hangman-Game/README.md

 ### **Solved**

-- When refreshing the web a placeholder saying [object HTMLInputElement] was showing instead of the placeholder "your name" in the player name input section.
-I solved it by adding .value when declaring the variable for the player name.
-- When trying to set the icon for the sound it didn't respond to any action and the icon with class hide didn't hide.
+- When trying to set the icon for the sound it didn't respond to any action and the icon with class hide didn't hide at all.
 This issue was solved by wrapping the icons inside a button element and placing !important in the hide element in css.
 Despite not being the best practice for css the solution worked.

 ### **Unsolved**

-- None
+- When entering the web for the first time, a placeholder saying [object HTMLInputElement] is sometimes showing instead of the placeholder "your name" in the player name input section.
+I tried to solve it by adding .value when declaring the variable for the player name, giving an autocomplete attribute to the user input and also tried other suggestions found in the stack overflow website but none of them worked and it is still showing.
+After entering a player name it does not happen again.

 ## **Deployment**